ElioDiNino/Homelab/README.md

 ### Tailscale

 I use [Tailscale](https://tailscale.com/) to create a secure mesh VPN between my devices.
-This allows me to access my homelab services from anywhere without exposing them to the public internet as well as easily ssh into my devices.
+This allows me to access my homelab services from anywhere without exposing them to the public internet and it enables zero-config ssh access into my devices.
 Tailscale is easy to set up and provides a secure connection without the need for complex firewall rules or port forwarding.
 I also leverage Tailscale's private IP addresses to proxy requests to my services on my internal subdomain (`internal.eliodinino.com`) such that I get nice service domains without exposing anything publicly (other than a single Tailscale IP address, which is not sensitive).

+### Cloudflare

+In addition to using [Cloudflare](https://www.cloudflare.com/) for DNS and web protection, I use [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/) to publicly expose a few of my services in a secure manner.
+More details can be found [here](./services/README.md).

 ### NAS with Proxmox